pzmosquito/matomo-router5-plugin/README.md

 ## What does it track?

-There are a lot of options in matomo, here are the default tracking options.
+There are a lot of tracking features in matomo, here are the **default** ones.

 - 'from' state path
 - 'to' state path